Credit Suisse counters critics with $15.6 billion capital plan

 The SNB welcomed Credit Suisse's move.
 "In an environment that remains particularly challenging for the international banking system, these measures substantially increase the resilience of Credit Suisse Group," the central bank said.

-Credit Suisse shares were up 3.6 percent to 17.76 francs by 1125 GMT, the biggest rise by a European blue-chip stock, but were still well below the 19 francs where they were trading before the SNB's report on June 14.
+Credit Suisse shares were up 3.6 percent to 17.76 francs by 1125 GMT, the biggest rise by a European blue-chip stock .PGL.FTEU3, but were still well below the 19 francs where they were trading before the SNB's report on June 14.

 "We are unimpressed by these measures which cause unnecessary dilution to shareholders," said Kepler analyst Dirk Becker, who rates the stock at reduce.